oasci/pitt-biosc1540-2024s/biosc1540/assessments/quizzes/transcriptomics/practice/index.md

 Explain how the Burrows-Wheeler Transform rearranges the characters of a string into runs of similar characters and how this property is exploited for read mapping and data compression.

-Certainly!
-Here are the multiple-choice questions formatted as requested:

 ### Problem 16

 What does the Burrows-Wheeler Transform (BWT) primarily facilitate in bioinformatics applications?